marco262/my_wiki/data/onednd/subclass/battle-master.md

 ***Goading Attack.*** When you hit a creature with an attack roll, you can expend one Superiority Die to attempt to goad the target into attacking you.
 Add the Superiority Die to the attack's damage roll.
 The target must succeed on a Wisdom saving throw or the target has Disadvantage on attack rolls against targets other than you until the end of your next turn.

 ***Lunging Attack.*** As a Bonus Action, you can expend one Superiority Die and take the Dash action.
-If you move at least 10 feet in a straight line immediately before hitting with a melee attack as part of the Attack action on this turn, you can add the Superiority Die to the attack's damage roll.
+If you move at least 10 feet in a straight line immediately before hitting with a melee attack as part of the [[glossary:Attack]] action on this turn, you can add the Superiority Die to the attack's damage roll.

 ***Maneuvering Attack.*** When you hit a creature with an attack roll, you can expend one Superiority Die to maneuver one of your comrades into another position.
 Add the Superiority Die roll to the attack's damage roll, and choose a willing creature who can see or hear you.
 That creature can use its Reaction to move up to half its Speed without provoking an Opportunity Attack from the target of your attack.